Jeremiah 15:15-18

 Faithful obedience to God’s word can lead to profound suffering, yet the servant of God continues to depend on the Lord for vindication and strength.

 16 Your words were found, and I ate them.
-Your words were to me a joy and the rejoicing of my heart, for I am called by your name, Yahweh, God of Armies.
+Your words became my joy and my heart’s delight.
+For I bear Your name, O LORD God of Hosts.

-18 Why is my pain perpetual, and my wound incurable, which refuses to be healed?
-Will you indeed be to me as a deceitful brook, like waters that fail?
+18 Why is my pain unending, and my wound incurable, refusing to be healed?
+You have indeed become like a mirage to me—water that is not there.

 Faithful obedience to God’s word can lead to profound suffering, yet the servant of God continues to depend on the LORD for vindication and strength.